Conformal removability of non-simple Schramm-Loewner evolutions: Preliminaries

 A sequence of measures $(\nu_n)$ is said to converge vaguely or in the vague topology to a measure $\nu$ if for each continuous function $f$ with bounded support, we have $\nu_n(f) \to \nu(f)$.
-We say that a sequence $(\xi_n)$ of random measures converge a.s.\ in the vague topology to a measure $\xi$ if for each continuous $f$ with bounded support, $\xi_n(f) \to \xi(f)$ a.s.\ (see~\cite[Lemma~4.8]{kallenberg2017rmbook}).
+In the case that the measures are locally finite and the space $X$ is separable and complete, we have that a sequence $(\xi_n)$ of random measures converge a.s.\ in the vague topology to a measure $\xi$ if, on an event of probability one, $\xi_n \to \xi$ vaguely, or equivalently (see~\cite[Lemma~4.8]{kallenberg2017rmbook}), if for each fixed continuous function $f$ on $X$ with bounded support, $\xi_n(f) \to \xi(f)$ a.s.

 Finally we remark that our definition of a random measure differs slightly from that of~\cite{kallenberg2017rmbook}, in that we do not require a random measure to be locally finite.
 It turns out, however, that the measures of interest are locally finite and we will prove that (see Section~\ref{sec:natural_measure_on_cut_points}) and hence the results of~\cite{kallenberg2017rmbook} apply to the measures we consider.